machogallo/wpt.fyi/api/query/README.md

 UI contains a search-box that converts a search syntax into the required structured query.
 Listed below are the "atoms" that can be used in a search.

+### Test name

+The default search atom type is a test name pattern.
+This pattern filters results to those that have a test name containing the test name pattern substring.

+#### Path prefix

+To match an exact path prefix, use the `path:[test path]` atom instead of the default substring test name match above.

+#### Subtest name

+To match a substring pattern with subtest names (the names of individual tests within a test file) use the `subtest:[subtest name]` atom.

 ### Status

 Filters to results with a specific status (or, _not_ a specific status).